AMD Ryzen 9 9950X vs Intel Core i9-15900K

 Pros

-- 16 cores / 32 threads for excellent multi-threaded performance
+- 16 cores/32 threads provide superior multi-threaded workload performance

-- Strong thermal efficiency and lower power consumption
+- Competitive gaming framerates with lower power consumption

 Cons